Colm3na/Sentinel/securityTips.md

 2. On **Server-A**, after twice checking point number 1 proceed to delete `priv_validator_key.json` and `node_key.json`

 3. Now we will add our validator ID and its new IP to the `config.toml` We will add it in 2 different places.
-ID@IP:PORT in the section _“persisten_peers”_ and the ID in the parameter _“private_peers_id”_ on **Server-A**.
+ID@IP:PORT in the parameter _“persisten_peers”_ and the ID in the parameter _“private_peers_id”_ on **Server-A**.
 This will connect both, sentry and validator next time we reload the daemon.

 4. Stop **Server-A** daemon.
 You will start losing blocks at this moment.
 Don't panic or hurry.
 It's ok.